-Merryn’s Smile Day takes place on the 13th May and is an annual event where we send ‘Smiles’ to those affected by Severe ME in Merryn’s memory.
+Merryn’s Smile Day is an annual event when we send ‘Smiles’ to those affected by Severe ME in Merryn’s memory on her Birthday, 13th May.

 Merryn’s Smile Day Smiles

-Since 2019 94 Smiles have been sent in Merryn’s name.
+139 Smiles have been sent in Merryn’s name.
 Merryn’s Smile Day Smiles are different to our regular Smiles, the presents are not wrapped as opening presents with Severe ME can be difficult in many ways.
 The presents have included balloons, teddies, cosy sets, flowers, pamper sets and bedroom accessories.
-They were all sent with Merryn and severe ME in mind.
+They were all sent with Merryn and Severe ME in mind.
 As Merryn was the reason this all happened we included some of her favourite things and every present was packaged with love which Merryn radiated.

 In 2020 our Merryn’s Smile Day plans were unfortunately unable to go ahead due to COVID-19 so instead Clare Norton, Merryn’s Mum, kindly wrote something for us to share so you can get to know the wonderful Merryn more.